 An exciting family adventure in America’s naval history

-America’s naval history lives and inspires the whole family at this world class heritage museum in Fall River, Mass.
+America’s naval history inspires the whole family at this world class heritage museum in Fall River.
 Explore the world's largest collection of US naval ships including the mighty USS Massachusetts, the destroyer USS Joseph P. Kennedy, Jr., and PT Boats used in the South Pacific.
 The sheer size and impression these ships and their stories leave is overwhelming.
-There’s the state-of-the-art special effects Pearl Harbor.
-Experience; the only outdoor multimedia reenactment anywhere.
-Scouts and youth groups can participate in a year round maritime camping program, girl scout overnights, and family nautical nights with affordable camping on site.
-Whether a casual visitor, tourist, history buff, student, teacher or scout leader, everyone wins and learns.
+There’s the state-of-the-art special effects Pearl Harbor Experience, the only outdoor multimedia reenactment anywhere.
+Scouts and youth groups can participate in a year round maritime camping program, overnights, and family nautical nights with affordable camping on site.
+Whether a casual visitor, history buff, student, teacher or scout leader, everyone learns.
 Special exhibits honor our men and women in uniform then and now.
-Much more.

 137 Warren Avenue